retrotruestory/M1DEV/README.md

 The architecture features a clear partitioning of registers, including R_A (the primary accumulator), R_B, and R_C.
 R_C is often used for branching or condition tests, which helps streamline control flow in programs.
+      >[!NOTE]
+>Register C is mostly used as a count register for instructions that repeat, like memcopy and the variable shifts.
+  >Otherwise, it is often used as temporary storage.
+Register B can be through of as the secondary accumulator.

 13. Page Table Design and Addressing Modes